Rossel/250_Coding_Challenges/README.md

-# 250-coding-challenges
+# 250 Coding Challenges
-My solutions to 250 Python coding challenges
+This is a collection of my solutions to 250 Python coding challenges from Udemy.